360 pp., 6.125 x 9.25, 17 halftones, 2 maps

 Simon Balto is assistant professor of history and African American studies at the University of Iowa.

 For more information about Simon Balto, visit the Author Page.

 "The last several years have seen important histories written about the rise of mass incarceration in the United States, but what has been missing are studies that deepen our understanding of American policing.
-Simon Balto offers a much-needed history of policing in Chicago, clearly articulating the connection between the Chicago Police Department’s record of racism and abuse and its contemporary crisis of police brutality."--Keeanga-Yamahtta Taylor, author of From BlackLivesMatter to Black Liberation
+Simon Balto offers a much-needed history of policing in Chicago, clearly articulating the connection between the Chicago Police Department’s record of racism and abuse and its contemporary crisis of police brutality."--Keeanga-Yamahtta Taylor, author of Race for Profit and From BlackLivesMatter to Black Liberation

 Author interview on WORT (Madison, WI) program A Public Affair.
 (6/4/2019, running time 52:49).